apostrophecms/apostrophe-multisite/README.md

   // We need to know what server/port combos are listening.
 This will
   // match your setup in mechanic/nginx or other load balancer.
 Can
-  // also be space-separated in SERVERS env var
+  // also be comma-separated in SERVERS env var

   servers: [ 'localhost:3000' ],